arangodb/arangodb/Documentation/ImplementorManual/Communication.md

 requests into an in-memory task queue and return an `HTTP 202` (accepted) response to the client instantly.
 The server will execute the tasks from the queue asynchronously as fast as possible, while clients can continue to work.
+If the server queue is full (i.e. contains as many tasks as specified by the option @ref CommandLineSchedulerMaximalQueueSize "--scheduler.maximal-queue-size"), then the request will be rejected instantly with an `HTTP 500` (internal server error) response.

 Asynchronous execution decouples the request/response handling from the actual work to be performed, allowing fast server responses and greatly reducing wait